Why is BTC to USD pair important to traders?

 BTC to USD trading: the ultimate way to invest in Bitcoin

 The ultra-volatile nature of BTC/USD crypto-to-fiat pair makes it a strong alternative to traditional Forex markets.
 Bitcoin traders can always profit from BTC price swings.
-You can either go long or short, depending on Bitcoin to USD price movement, and benefit from the price difference.
+You can either go long or short, depending on the Bitcoin to USD price movement, and benefit from the price difference.

 Proven to be a lucrative investment, Bitcoin consolidates its position as the world’s top cryptocurrency.
 With a 60 per cent growth in less than two months of 2019, investors share a bullish view on Bitcoin price future.
 At Currency.com, you can trade BTC with 100x leverage and tight spread.